hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Use this helper script to automatically set up IKEv2 on the VPN server:

 ```
-sudo bash /opt/src/ikev2.sh --auto
+sudo ikev2.sh --auto
 ```

-The <a href="../extras/ikev2setup.sh" target="_blank">script</a> must be run using `bash`, not `sh`.
-The command above runs the helper script in auto mode, using default options.
+The command above runs the <a href="../extras/ikev2setup.sh" target="_blank">helper script</a> in auto mode, using default options.
 Remove the `--auto` parameter if you want to customize IKEv2 setup options.
 When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients).

 <details>
 <summary>
-Error: "bash: /opt/src/ikev2.sh: No such file or directory".
+Error: "sudo: ikev2.sh: command not found".
 </summary>

 This is normal if you used an older version of the VPN setup script.
 Please download and run the IKEv2 helper script:

 ```
-wget https://git.io/ikev2setup -O /opt/src/ikev2.sh && sudo bash /opt/src/ikev2.sh --auto
+wget https://git.io/ikev2setup -O ~/ikev2.sh
+sudo bash ~/ikev2.sh --auto
 ```

+**Note:** The helper script must be run using `bash`, not `sh`.
 </details>
 <details>
 <summary>